OptimizingClaudeCode:Karpathy's10xAgenticWorkflowGuide

 set ANTHROPIC_API_KEY="sk-ant-api03-..." - Windows (PowerShell, for current session):

-$env:ANTHROPIC_API_KEY="sk-ant-api03-..." - Persistent (recommended for development): Add the
+$env:ANTHROPIC_API_KEY="sk-ant-api03-..." - Persistent (recommended for local development): Add the

-exportorsetcommand to your shell's profile file (e.g.,~/.bashrc,~/.zshrc,~/.profilefor Linux/macOS, or system environment variables for Windows).
+exportorsetcommand to your shell's profile file (e.g.,~/.bashrc,~/.zshrc,~/.profilefor Linux/macOS, or use system environment variables for Windows).
 Remember tosourceyour profile file after editing. - Using a

-.envfile: For local development,python-dotenvis a common choice.
+.envfile: For local dev,python-dotenvis a common, convenient choice.

 Create apip install python-dotenv.envfile in your project root:

-Then, in your Python script:ANTHROPIC_API_KEY="sk-ant-api03-..."import os from dotenv import load_dotenv load_dotenv() # Loads variables from .env file client = Anthropic(api_key=os.environ.get("ANTHROPIC_API_KEY"))
+Then, in your Python script:ANTHROPIC_API_KEY="sk-ant-api03-..."import os from dotenv import load_dotenv load_dotenv() # This line loads variables from your .env file client = Anthropic(api_key=os.environ.get("ANTHROPIC_API_KEY"))

 - macOS/Linux (for current session):